 Disrupting tumour defences in pancreatic cancer

-“Thanks for not noticing the limp” said Angus as he chaperoned me to his office.
-I was there to talk to him about the work he was doing with funding from Worldwide Cancer Research and the progress his team were making.
-His limp was completely unnoticeable, but I learn it’s been a yearlong recovery.
+“Thanks for not noticing the limp” said Angus as he chaperoned us to his office.
+His limp was completely unnoticeable, but we learned it’s been a yearlong recovery.

 “I’ve been on crutches for the past year, recovering from a rather unusual accident.
 I was running the London Marathon last year raising money for brain tumour research after my good friend Nick passed away, and I was in the home straight, literally 50m from the line and my femur snapped!”